 Which Family Members Are Eligible to File Wrongful Death Claims?

+Assuming a cause of action for wrongful death exists, the question then becomes who has the legal right (or “standing”) to file a claim?
+This is where things get a bit more complicated.
 In most cases, the family members who are eligible to file a wrongful death claim in California are: “The decedent’s surviving spouse, domestic partner, children, and issue of deceased children, or, if there is no surviving issue of the decedent, the persons, including the surviving spouse or domestic partner, who would be entitled to the property of the decedent by intestate succession.”
+If we break this down, the family members who have standing to file a wrongful death claim in most cases are:- The victim’s spouse or domestic partner

 - The victim’s children